Who wins the Jerami Grant vs. Victor Wembanyama matchup in tonight's game?

 Jerami Grant & the Trail Blazers

-- The Trail Blazers have a -172 scoring differential, falling short by six points per game.
-They're putting up 108.7 points per game to rank 29th in the league and are allowing 114.7 per outing to rank 18th in the NBA.
+- The Trail Blazers average 108.6 points per game (29th in the league) while allowing 114.8 per contest (18th in the NBA).
+They have a -185 scoring differential overall and have been outscored by 6.2 points per game.

-- Portland averages 41.2 rebounds per game (27th in the league) while allowing 44.9 per contest to its opponents.
-It is outrebounded by 3.7 boards per game.
+- Portland loses the rebound battle by 3.1 boards on average. it records 41.7 rebounds per game, which ranks 25th in the league, while its opponents grab 44.8 per outing.

-- Portland and its opponents have been relatively even in the turnover battle.
-The Blazers commit 14.3 per game (24th in the league) and force 15 (third in NBA action).
+- Portland and its opponents have been mostly even in the turnover battle.
+The Blazers commit 14.2 per game (24th in the league) and force 14.9 (third in NBA action).

 Watch the NBA on Max with the B/R Sports Add-On